 We're all capable of lying, and for many, not a day passes without a little practice in this oldest of arts.
 Most of us lie only to avoid social discomfort.
-Far rarer is the lie told to destroy the reputation of another, or to conceal a theft or other illicit activity.
+Far more rare is the lie told to destroy the reputation of another, or to conceal a theft or other illicit activity.

 In the workplace, skill in detecting these more insidious lies gives you substantial advantages.
 When you notice a lie, you have choices — you can confront the misleader, you can offer a way out, or you can let the lie lie.